swagkarna/AnonSpam/README.md

 3. python3 spam.py
 ```
 # Usage :
-## Just open spam.txt .
-Edit the text as you wish
 ## Now Run the script.
 Place cursor over the Comment Box which you wish to spam
 ## Boom!.
 Now the script will do everything for you.
 Just take a break with coffee...